 A brief review of the past might better explain what Claudio PRC had in mind when he conceptualised the VA.
-It is worth to firstly remember Greek philosopher Aristotle who, through his studies in biology and zoology, identified three realms to order the living creatures, depicted in three “floors”.
-The first one was representing the plants, limited to grow and reproduce.
-The second one: the animals, endowed with senses.
+It is worth firstly remembering Greek philosopher Aristotle who, through his studies in biology and zoology, identified three realms to order the living creatures, depicted in three “floors”.
+The first one was representing the plants, limited to growing and reproducing.
+The second one is the animals, endowed with senses.
 The last one: the human beings, capable to think.
-The verticality of such a system lasted for more than fifteen centuries, with the add of God on top of it during the upsurge of Christianity.
+The verticality of such a system lasted for more than fifteen centuries, with the addition of God on top of it during the upsurge of Christianity.

-The writing originally had eleven pages and along Linné’s studies on the field, became a 3000 pages encyclopaedia divided in three volumes, describing more than 10’000 living organisms: the researcher was what you can call “a senior passionate”.
+The writing originally had eleven pages and along with Linné’s studies on the field, became a 3000 pages encyclopaedia divided into three volumes, describing more than 10’000 living organisms: the researcher was what you can call “a senior passionate”.

-Few years later, Lamarck suggested that the environment had an impact on the morphology of the various species, which Darwin explained further in his notorious “theory of the evolution” in 1859, achieving to break down the verticality of the concept: the human being is finally just one specie among the others.
+A few years later, Lamarck suggested that the environment had an impact on the morphology of the various species, which Darwin explained further in his notorious “theory of the evolution” in 1859, achieving to break down the verticality of the concept: the human being is finally just one specie among the others, alas for the ego.

-It is quite smart to associate an atmospheric techno release to such studies.
-Firstly, it gives a storytelling to the artists, who often lack of it, while Donato Dozzy mentioned in one of our interviews how central having a storytelling is, to build a track or a mix.
-Secondly, it creates interesting parallels: an encyclopaedia divided in three volumes, a series of VAs divided in three parts, a passionate scientist of the nature, four passionate “scientists of the sound”, a meticulous taxonomist, four meticulous DJs and track selectors, and so on, it’s infinite.
+It is quite smart to associate an atmospheric techno release with such studies.
+Firstly, it gives storytelling to the artists, who often lack it, while Donato Dozzy mentioned in one of our interviews how central having storytelling is, to building a track or a mix.
+Secondly, it creates interesting parallels: an encyclopaedia divided into three volumes, a series of VAs divided into three parts, a passionate scientist of nature, four passionate “scientists of the sound”, a meticulous taxonomist, four meticulous DJs and track selectors, and so on, it’s infinite.

-Thirdly, it provokes a certain nostalgia of times that none of us have lived but that can be felt for being excluded from “the slavery of the new technologies”.
-Without necessarily realising it, we enjoy the deep atmospheric techno precisely for its potential to free the mind from the agressive modern reality, at least during the few minutes of listening.
-Without necessarily realising it, we enjoy finding through the sonic atmospheres a certain intimate connection with the nature, lost by our daily obligations and routines.
+Thirdly, it provokes a certain nostalgia for times that none of us has lived but that can be felt for being excluded from “the slavery of the new technologies”.
+Without necessarily realising it, we enjoy the deep atmospheric techno for its potential to free the mind from the aggressive modern reality, at least during the few minutes of listening.
+Without necessarily realising it, we enjoy finding through the sonic atmospheres a certain intimate connection with nature, lost by our daily obligations and routines.

-Finally, the most interesting parallel, for us, can be found in the verticality of Carl von Linné’s classification: who is on top in Claudio PRC’s vision?
+The most interesting parallel, for us, can be found in the verticality of Carl von Linné’s classification: who is on top in Claudio PRC’s vision?
 God?
 The artist?
-The nature itself?
+Nature itself?
 The listener?
 Maybe a humble combination of the four?
-It is worth to remember that Claudio PRC founded The Gods Planet in 2010 with Ness, not for both to be seen as “music divinities”, but inviting the producers of the label to be “the free creators” (“the Gods”) of their music (their “planet”/world).
+It is worth remembering that Claudio PRC founded The Gods Planet in 2010 with Ness, not for both to be seen as “music divinities”, but inviting the producers of the label to be “the free creators” (“the Gods”) of their music (their “planet”/world).
 The idea was to offer them a strong hymn of independence in the creative process, as a way to highlight “the artistic authenticity”.
-The listener becomes a privileged witness of it, instead of a reviewer, and by that is more immersed in the music, and more connected to the depicted natures.
+The listener becomes a privileged witness of it, instead of a reviewer, and by that is more immersed in the music, and more connected to the depicted nature.

 The B-side occurs with other great names.
-“Lupus” by Dycide reminds the exhilaration from living a state of pure consciousness: his subtle panoramic manipulations creates the timeless loops we wish would never end.
+“Lupus” by Dycide reminds the exhilaration of living in a state of pure consciousness: his subtle panoramic manipulations create the timeless loops we wish would never end.
 Claudio PRC humbly concludes the compilation: “Asbestus”, marked as a “gold standard” of deep techno, is bringing us back to Rambadu’s tribal mood, closing the circle.